Parent Coordination is a way to problem solve in a cost-effective manner.

 What are the limitations of Parent Coordination?

-The Parent Coordinator cannot change physical custody or legal custody.
-If the parents do reach an agreement that alters physical custody or legal custody, then the Parent Coordinator will memorialize the agreement, and send it to the lawyers to incorporate into a Court Order.
+The Parent Coordinator cannot determine or modify physical custody or legal custody.
+The Parent Coordinator can; however, facilitate discussions between the parents on these issues.
+If the parents do reach an agreement on physical custody or legal custody, the Parent Coordinator will memorialize the agreement and send it to the lawyers to incorporate into a binding Order.

-Do I need to bring my lawyer to Parent Coordination?
+Do I need to bring my lawyer/child/significant other to Parent Coordination?

 No. Only parents can attend sessions.
-During Parent Coordination sessions, the Parent Coordinator takes careful notes of the issues being discussed and any resolutions reached.
-After each session, the notes are typed into a memorandum and shared with the parents and their lawyers.
-This memorandum serves as the official documentation of the meeting and keeps lawyers apprised of what is happening in our sessions.
+During sessions, the Parent Coordinator takes careful notes of the issues being discussed and any resolutions reached.
+After each session, the notes are summarized into a memorandum and shared with the parents and their lawyers.
+The memorandum serves as the official documentation of the meeting and keeps lawyers apprised of what is happening in our sessions.

 How often do the parents meet with the Parent Coordinator?